-Hearthstone players stuck at ranks 5-10 sometimes cannot understand what exactly is going wrong.
+Hearthstone players stuck at ranks 5 to 10 sometimes cannot understand what exactly is going wrong.
 They refuse to accept their misplays and try to find other reasons for failures.
 Oftentimes they blame imbalanced decks and matchmaking system, which constantly pairs them with unfavorable opponents, as well as a new expansion that “completely ruined” the game.

 In this guide we will cover basic tips which will help you get out of these negative mindsets and start climbing the ladder.